Tutorial Guide & Project Creation

 cd customer-management

-The CLI automatically fetches all your app's dataset info from the platform and generates SDK code.
-This gives you IDE autocomplete for field names and types.
+The CLI automatically fetches all dataset information for your app from the platform and generates SDK code.
+This way, your IDE can autocomplete field names and types as you write code.

 cd customer-management

-Your browser will automatically open http://localhost:5173 showing the initial project page.
+Your browser will automatically open http://localhost:5173, where you can see the project's initial page.

-If you use Cursor or Claude Desktop, configuring MCP lets AI understand your business data for more accurate code generation.
+If you use Cursor or Claude Code, installing the Rabetbase Skill allows AI to understand your business data and generate more accurate code.

-• Complex queries (JOINs, aggregations) done by AI
+- Complex queries (JOINs, aggregations) can be written by AI

 Phase 1 Complete!